What can you afford?

 be charged an early termination fee.
 Check the contract for this

 type of fee if you think you might pay the loan early.

-much you can borrow and what your repayments will be.
+Find out how much you can borrow and what your repayments will

 Loans from car dealerships

-Car dealerships may offer you finance when you shop around for a
+Car dealerships may offer you finance when you are shopping for

 Case study: Andy repays more than he expected